Here's what happens if Trump can't pay his $454 million bond

 The deadline is Monday.
 What does Trump do if the appeals court doesn't rule his way?

-But the New York Attorney General Letitia James has been clear: if Trump doesn't pay, she will move to seize his assets.
+But New York Attorney General Letitia James has been clear: If Trump doesn't pay, she will move to seize his assets.

 "If he does not have funds to pay off the judgment, then we will seek judgment enforcement mechanisms in court," she said.
 "And we will ask the judge to seize his assets."